 Master of Science in Education

-This online graduate education programs enable teachers and administrators to expand their career opportunities in four distinct areas: public K-12 schools, Catholic schools, health care education, and adult training.
+These online graduate education programs enable teachers and administrators to expand their career opportunities in three distinct areas: public K-12 schools, Catholic schools, and health care education.

 Engage in a quality learning experience personalized by professional faculty.
 The faculty, who have practical experience in education, work individually with you as partners in your learning.
 Courses blend content with your professional experience, allowing for immediate application in your work setting.
 Courses are available to both students seeking the desired master's degrees or those fulfilling or renewing certification requirements.

 - Don’t wait to begin your path toward career advancement.
 Apply now and start during any of the five 10-week terms scheduled each year (offered in January, March, May, July and October).

 - No on-campus residency is required.

 - The tuition in this MSEd program is specifically designed with personal and school department budgets in mind.
 Affordable education for all is a founding principle of the Sisters of Mercy, sponsors of Saint Joseph's College.
 We are proud to bring you a reasonably priced, high quality graduate education.

 *Excludes the cost of textbooks and nursing clinical fees.
 Assumes no transfer of credit, and, at the graduate level, that all preparatory requirements have been met.
 Prices are subject to change.
 Click here for full tuition and fee details.

 - MSEd*: Full-time, 1 yr 6 mo.
 Part-time, 3 yr or less depending on track (AE&T and SE tracks would be 2 yr 9 mo).